plus3it/tardigrade-ci/README.md

 A docker based test framework

-This project packages the make targets that provide the tools and command shortcuts Plus3IT uses to develop and maintain our terraform modules.
+This project packages the make targets that provide the tools and command shortcuts Plus3IT uses to develop and maintain projects of all sorts.

-The makefile in this repository has been exposed as the entry point to the accompanying docker image.
-A list of the available make targets are provided below:
+The targets in this tardigrade-ci Makefile are included when using the accompanying docker image with your own project.
+A list of the available make targets are provided
+below:

 ```bash
 Available targets: